AdobeDocs/experience-platform.de-DE/help/landing/glossary.md

 **Praktika:** In der [!DNL Decisioning Service]Position ist eine Platzierung der Ort und der Kontext, in dem ein Angebot für einen Endbenutzer angezeigt wird.

+**Richtlinien-Arbeitsbereich** Ermöglicht Datenweiterleitungen zur Ansicht sowie die Verwaltung von Kern- und benutzerdefinierten Beschriftungen für Ihr Unternehmen.

 **Richtlinie:** Eine Datenverwendungsrichtlinie ist eine Regel, die Marketingaktionen angibt, die auf der Grundlage der Anwendung von Datenverwendungsbeschriftungen auf Daten in eingeschränkt [!DNL Experience Platform]sind.

+**Richtliniendurchsetzung** Ermöglicht die Durchsetzung von Datenverwendungsrichtlinien mit angewendeten Marketingaktionen, um Datenoperationen zu verhindern, die Richtlinienverletzungen innerhalb eines Unternehmens darstellen.

 **Primär:** Primär key ist eine Bezeichnung in einem Schema, um alle Datensätze eindeutig zu identifizieren.

-**Priorität:** In der [!DNL Decisioning Service]wird Priorität verwendet, um Angebot zu sortieren, die alle Einschränkungen erfüllen, wie z.
-B. Berechtigung, Kalender und Deckelung.

-**Diagramm zur privaten Identität:** Private Identitätsdiagramm ist eine private Zuordnung von Beziehungen zwischen verbundenen und verknüpften Identitäten, die nur von Ihrer Organisation sichtbar sind und auf Ihren Erstanbieterdaten basieren.

-**Produkt-Profil:** Mithilfe von Profilen können Administratoren allen oder einer Untergruppe von Diensten, die mit [!DNL Experience Platform]dem Produkt verknüpft sind, Zugriff gewähren.

-**Produktions-Sandbox:** Eine Produktions-Sandbox zur Isolierung virtueller Daten auf der Plattform, die nicht zurückgesetzt oder gelöscht werden können.
+**Priority:** In the [!DNL Decisioning Service], priority is used to rank offers that meet all constraints, such as eligibility, calendar, and capping.

+**Private Identity Graph:** Private Identity Graph is a private map of relationships between stitched and linked identities that visible by only your organization and built based on your first-party data.

+**Product Profile:** Product profiles enable administrators to grant user access to all or a subset of services associated with [!DNL Experience Platform].

+**Production Sandbox:** A production sandbox of isolating virtual data on Platform that can&#39;t be reset or deleted.

-**Profil:** [!DNL Profile] ist ein [!DNL Experience Platform] Standarddatenmodell zur Definition von Verbraucherattributen.
+**Profile:** [!DNL Profile] is an [!DNL Experience Platform] standard data model used to define attributes of consumers.
 Ein Profil kann auch ein Aggregat von Ereignisdaten und -attributen sein, das sich auf eine Person oder ein Gerät bezieht.

-**Profil-Export:** [!DNL Profile] export ist eine der beiden Arten von Bestimmungsorten in [!DNL Real-time Customer Data Platform]. [!DNL Profile] export generiert eine Datei, die Profil und Attribute enthält, und verwendet PII-Rohdaten mit E-Mail und wird zur Integration in Marketing- und E-Mail-Automatisierungsplattformen verwendet.
+**Profile Export:** [!DNL Profile] export is one of the two types of destinations in [!DNL Real-time Customer Data Platform]. [!DNL Profile] export generiert eine Datei, die Profil und Attribute enthält, und verwendet PII-Rohdaten mit E-Mail und wird zur Integration in Marketing- und E-Mail-Automatisierungsplattformen verwendet.

-**Profil FProfile Fragment:** Ein Profil-Fragment ist das Profil für nur eine Identität aus der Liste der Identitäten, die für einen bestimmten Benutzer vorhanden sind.

-**Profil-ID:** Eine Profil-ID ist eine automatisch generierte ID, die einem Identitätstyp zugeordnet ist und ein Profil darstellt.
+**Profile FProfile Fragragment:** A profile fragment is the profile information for just one identity out of the list of identities that exist for a particular user.

+**Profile ID:** A profile ID is an auto-generated identifier associated with an identity type and represents a profile.

 **Eigenschaft:** Eine Eigenschaft ist [!DNL Experience Platform Launch]ein Container für alles, was zum Bereitstellen eines Satzes von Tags erforderlich ist.